 There’s no doubt that when it comes to getting a hair transplant, having the internet available as a research tool is a mixed blessing.
-Of course it’s great in that it enables you to find out exactly hair what’s entailed in the different types of procedures, however the downside to using the internet for research is that there’s a lot of opinion and conjecture out there, which can leave you confused and disillusioned.
+Of course, it’s great in that it enables you to find out exactly hair what’s entailed in the different types of procedures, however, the downside to using the internet for research is that there’s a lot of opinions and conjecture out there, which can leave you confused and disillusioned.

 The purpose of this article is to look at the two main types of hair transplant that are carried out today – FUE and Strip (or FUT) – and compare them to find out what the advantages of each procedure and which is best for you.

 FUT procedures, also referred to as a strip procedure, is performed by removing a patch, or “strip” from the donor area on the back of the patient’s scalp.
 The hair is then harvested from this strip and transplanted to the recipient area.

 Some of the advantages of strip procedures are –

 You do not need to shave your head for surgery